-Second, that the (plaintiff's) (decedent's) negligence caused, or contributed to cause (plaintiff's) (decedent's) (injury) (and) (death).
+Second, that the (plaintiff's) (decedent's) negligence was a cause in whole or in part of his (injury) (and) (death).

 If you find from your consideration of all the evidence that the railroad has proved each of these propositions, then you will reduce the plaintiff's damages in the manner stated to you in these instructions.
 On the other hand, if you find from your consideration of all the evidence that either of these propositions has not been proved, then you will not reduce the plaintiff's damages.]